Sanction-defiant Gazprom to pay $20bn in first ever interim dividend

 In BCS GM’s view, this is “easily one of the more positive shareholder events in the company’s history”.

-The CFO of Gazprom Famil Sadygov confirmed that the payout will comply with the government-required 50% of adjusted net income under IFRS for state-owned enterprises (SOE), and that the management intends to stick to this dividend policy going forward.
+The CFO of Gazprom, Famil Sadygov, confirmed that the payout will comply with the government-required 50% of adjusted net income under IFRS for state-owned enterprises (SOE), and that the management intends to stick to this dividend policy going forward.

-This is reassuring as Gazprom’s 2021 dividend cancellation seemed to defy the Finance Ministry’s 50% payout rule for SOEs.
-Together with an near-simultaneous imposition of a one-off tax levy on Gazprom, this “severely undermined investor confidence in both the dividend policy and the company’s tax regime”, BCS GM analysts said.
+This is reassuring, as Gazprom’s 2021 dividend cancellation seemed to defy the Finance Ministry’s 50% payout rule for SOEs.
+Together with an near-simultaneous imposition of a one-off tax levy on Gazprom, this “severely undermined investor confidence in both the dividend policy and the company’s tax regime”, BCS GM analysts remind.

-Gazprom's management plans to pay dividends could have been buoyed by record gas prices, according to Kommersant daily.
+Gazprom's management's plans to pay dividends could have been buoyed by record gas prices, according to Kommersant daily.
 In August the average gas price in Europe was 2.3-fold higher than the average for the first half of the year, promising Gazprom even higher profits.

 “Given the situation, we think the decision to pay the company’s first-ever interim dividend now, and to do with a dividend almost perfectly matching “the one that got away” on June 30, is about the best possible way management could have gone about addressing the impairment to Gazprom’s investment case,” BCS GM argues.

 However, the analysts note that as the interim dividend almost matched what could be expected from Gazprom for the entire 2022, and, keeping in mind that it still has to pay RUB1.25 trillion “special tax” on 3Q22 results, the final 2022 dividend will likely not be nearly as large as the interim payout.

 Nevertheless, Gazprom's interim payout could encourage other listed majors to pay dividends.
 Local investors could reinvest Gazprom's payout back into the equity market, improving its liquidity.

-Notably, Gazprom shares started moving up prior to the official announcement of the interim dividend payment, appreciating by 6% on August 30.
-The Bell cited unnamed sources and Telegram trading channels claiming that this was a result of an "apparent insider trading" ahead of an anticipated jump in share price.
+Notably, Gazprom shares started moving up even prior to the official announcement of the interim dividend payment, appreciating by 6% on August 30.
+The Bell cited unnamed sources and Telegram trading channels as claiming that this was a result of an "apparent insider trading" ahead of an anticipated jump in share price.

 As followed by bne IntelliNews, prior to the military invasion of Ukraine, Russian equity market saw a massive inflow of local investors, but also the gamification of retail trading with makeshift strategies, co-ordination and unverified “inside” information ripe on Telegram channels and other social media.